derawl/indexer/README.md

 ### Naming conventions

-- Token Symbol: The symbol of the ERC20 token to index (e.g. DAI, USDC, etc) is denoted in capital letters.
+- Token Symbol: i The symbol of the ERC20 token to index (e.g. DAI, USDC, etc) is denoted in capital letters.
 - Table Names: The table names are in mixed case letters with the token symbol in capital letters and the type of event in proper case separated by underscores (e.g. `USDC_Transfer`, `USDC_Balances`, etc).

 ### Requirements